_edited.jpg)

 -

-Rising labor costs
+Rising product and labor costs

 -

-Difficulty increasing wages
+Difficulty increasing employee wages

 -